-Total debt was \$23,183 as of April 2, 2022 compared to \$15,821 as of January1, 2022 and primarily consists of right-of-use obligations - finance.
+Total debt was \$21,091 as of July 2, 2022 compared to \$15,821 as of January1, 2022 and primarily consists of right-of-use obligations - finance.

-The Company maintains a Credit Facility that provides for, among other things, a revolving commitment in an aggregate principal amount of up to \$30,000, which is subject to a borrowing base derived from certain receivables, inventory and property and equipment.
-Our Credit Facility also provides for an option to increase the aggregate principal amount from \$30,000 to \$40,000 subject to lender approval.
-As of April 2, 2022, our outstanding revolving loan balance was \$5,000.
-The outstanding standby letters of credit balance as of April 2, 2022 was \$1,320, and we had \$0 of our trade letters of credit outstanding in accounts payable in our consolidated balance sheet.
+The Company maintains a Credit Facility that provides for, among other things, a revolving commitment, which is subject to a borrowing base derived from certain receivables, inventory and property and equipment.
+On June 17, 2022, the Company and JPMorgan Chase Bank entered into an Amended Credit Agreement amending and restating in its entirety that certain Credit Agreement dated April 26, 2012, as amended through the Amendment.
+The Amendment provides for the revolving commitment in an aggregate principal amount of up to \$75,000 (formerly \$30,000) and allows for an uncommitted ability to increase the aggregate principal amount by an additional \$75,000 to \$150,000 (formerly \$40,000 maximum), subject to certain terms and conditions.

+As of July 2, 2022, our outstanding revolving loan balance was \$0.
+The outstanding standby letters of credit balance as of July 2, 2022 was \$620, and we had \$0 of our trade letters of credit outstanding in accounts payable in our consolidated balance sheet.
 We used the trade letters of credit in the ordinary course of business to satisfy certain vendor obligations.

-Loans drawn under the Credit Facility bear interest at a per annum rate equal to either (a) LIBOR plus an applicable margin of 1.25% to 1.75% per annum based on the Company's fixed charge coverage ratio, or (b) an "alternate prime base rate" subject to a reduction by 0.25% to 0.75% per annum based on the Company's fixed charge coverage ratio.
-As of April 2, 2022, the Company's LIBOR based interest rate was 2.25% and the Company's prime based rate was 3.75%.
-A commitment fee, based upon undrawn availability under the Credit Facility bearing interest at a rate of 0.25% per annum, is payable monthly.
+Loans drawn under the Credit Facility bear interest at a per annum rate equal to either (a) SOFR plus an applicable margin of 1.50% to 2.00% per annum based on the Company's fixed charge coverage ratio, or (b) an "alternate prime base rate" subject to an increase from 0.00% to 0.50% per annum based on the Company's fixed charge coverage ratio.
+As of July 2, 2022, the Company's SOFR based interest rate was 3.33% and the Company's prime based rate was 4.75%.
+A commitment fee, based upon undrawn availability under the Credit Facility bearing interest at a rate of either 0.20% or 0.25% per annum based on the amount of undrawn availability, is payable monthly.
 Under the terms of the Credit Agreement, cash receipts are deposited into a lock-box, which are at the Company's discretion unless the "cash dominion period" is in effect, during which cash receipts will be used to reduce amounts owing under the Credit Agreement.
-The cash dominion period is triggered in an event of default or if excess availability is less than the \$3,600 for three consecutive business days, and will continue until, during the preceding 45 consecutive days, no event of default existed and excess availability has been greater than \$3,600 at all times (with the trigger subject to adjustment based on the Company's revolving commitment).
-In addition, in the event that "excess availability," as defined under the Credit Facility matures on December 16, 2022.
+The cash dominion period is triggered in an event of default or if excess availability is less than the \$9,000 for three consecutive business days, and will continue until, during the preceding 45 consecutive days, no event of default existed and excess availability has been greater than \$9,000 at all times (with the trigger subject to adjustment based on the Company's revolving commitment).
+In addition, in the event that "excess availability," as defined under the Credit Agreement, is less than \$7,500 the Company shall be required to maintain a minimum fixed charge coverage ratio of 1.0 to 1.0.
+The Credit Facility matures on June 17, 2027.